-Steps In Terminology Management
+Why Terminology Management Is

 Types of Terminology Management Tools

-Company Dictionary New Features
+Company Dictionary Features

-Text United has now three types of accounts within a company: Administrator, Power User and Users.
-Regular users are not allowed to make changes in the terminology.
-They can only enter, search and preview the terms in the Company Dictionary.
-Power users and administrators have no restrictions in the Company Dictionary.
-They are able to add new terms, accept or reject translations and add details to individual terms such as pictures and description.
+Text United has added three types of access within a company; Administrator, Power User, and User.
+‘Users’ can search and preview terms in the Company Dictionary, however, they cannot make changes to the terminology.
+‘Power Users’ and ‘Administrators’ have unrestricted access to the Company Dictionary.
+They can add new terms, accept or reject translations, and add details to terms like pictures or descriptions.